 Our Taiwan subsidiaries currently focus on the Taiwan market and may consider expanding their businesses to the mainland Chinese market in the near future.
 Pursuant to the Taiwan Permission Regulations for Investment or Technical Cooperation in the PRC and the Review Principles for Investments or Technical Cooperation in mainland China ("Permission Regulations"), an investment or technical cooperation made by a Taiwanese investor in mainland China is subject to the restrictions thereunder and requires the approval by the competent Taiwan authority, the Investment Commission, the Ministry of the Economic Affairs ("Taiwan Investment Commission").
 The restrictions under the Permission Regulations include a negative list in which investment or technical cooperation is prohibited as well as the maximum investment amount.
 Currently, electric scooter or battery swap service is not on such negative list.
 However, we cannot preclude the possibility that the negative list will be amended to restrict Taiwanese investor's engagement of electric scooter or battery swap service in mainland China.
-As to the maximum investment amount, the aggregate investment amount in mainland China by any of our Taiwan subsidiaries shall not exceed NTD 80 million or 60% of the higher of such subsidiary's stand-along net worth or consolidated net worth, whichever is higher; provided, however, that if we are qualified as a multi-national company defined by the Taiwan Investment Commission, which requires a global revenue of USD 100 million in the year preceding the application with the Taiwan Investment Commission to make investments in mainland China or to grant licenses to mainland Chinae entities.
-The Taiwan Investment Commission to make investments in mainland China or to grant licenses to mainland Chinese entities.
+As to the maximum investment amount, the aggregate investment amount in mainland China by any of our Taiwan subsidiaries shall not exceed NTD 80 million or 60% of the higher of such subsidiary's stand-along net worth or consolidated net worth, whichever is higher; provided, however, that if we are qualified as a multi-national company defined by the Taiwan Investment Commission, which requires a global revenue of USD 100 million in the year preceding the application with the Taiwan Investment Commission, having subsidiaries or branches in at least two countries which are controlled and managed by the parent company and engaging in cross-border operations, then there is no restriction on the amount of investment.
+As a result, we need to obtain approval from Taiwan Investment Commission to make investments in mainland China or to grant licenses to mainland Chinese entities.
 The Taiwan Investment Commission may at its discretion reject our application.
-If the Taiwan Investment Commission prevents our Taiwan subsidiaries from making investment in mainland China or granting licenses to mainland Chinese entities, we may not be able to expand our business in the PRC.
+If the Taiwan Investment Commission prevents our Taiwan subsidiaries from making investment in mainland China or granting licenses to mainland Chinese entities, we may not be able to expand our busin